-For further information on the courses required for a program, the searcher may look click on a course in the program to reveal a small dialogue box with the course description.
+For further information on the courses required for a program, the searcher may click on a course within the program to reveal a small dialogue box with the course description.
 The searcher may also find a list of all courses in alphabetical and numerical order in the courses folder.
 Courses at Ball State are identified by prefix and course number.
 Course descriptions are presented in the following format:

 ENG 103 Rhetoric and Writing (3)

 Introduces and develops understanding of principles of rhetoric; basic research methods; elements, strategies, and conventions of persuasion used in constructing written and multi-modal texts.
 Core Transfer Library: English/Literature (IEL 1240)

 Not open to students who have credit in ENG 101 or 102.